cdlhub/documentation/md/DataConversionComponents.md

 ## fm profile
 The fmprofile binary file contains the list of calculation rules with profile values (policytc_ids) that appear in the policytc file.
 This is required for fmcalc only.

-This file should be located in a fm sub-directory of the main working directory and have the following filename.
+This must be in the following location with filename format;
-* fm/fm_profile.bin
+* input/fm_profile.bin

 #### File format
 The csv file should contain the following fields and include a header row.